taroz/gsdc2023/README.md

 # Update
-- v1.0 (Sep 24, 2024): First public version, using GTSAM 4.0.3 in Ubuntu 20.04, pre-built binary gtsam_gnss distributed.
+- **Sep 24, 2024**: First public version, using GTSAM 4.0.3 in Ubuntu 20.04, pre-built binary gtsam_gnss distributed.
-- v2.0 (Nov 30, 2024): Upgraded to GTSAM 4.3a in Ubuntu 22.04, [gtsam_gnss](https://github.com/taroz/gtsam_gnss) was released in a separate repository, and Windows environment support added.
+- **Nov 30, 2024**: Upgraded to GTSAM 4.3a in Ubuntu 22.04, [gtsam_gnss](https://github.com/taroz/gtsam_gnss) was released in a separate repository, and Windows environment support added.

 # Overview
 - This repository provides the source code to reproduce the results of the [Google Smartphone Decimeter Challenge 2023](https://www.kaggle.com/competitions/smartphone-decimeter-2023) on Kaggle